alpenkind/CV/README.md

-# CV in HTML
+# CV in HTML & CSS

-In this repository I create my CV based on what I've learned in HTML.
+In this repository I create my CV based on what I've learned in HTML and CSS.